BrunoGrifo/AR_VR_Andriod_Game/README.md

 ## About APPlica-te

 APPlica-te is a VR + AR prototype game designed for children that frequent Elementary school.
+This is a game mainly for kids with some difficulties in maths

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+Menu target             |  Cursor target :-------------------------:|:-------------------------:
 ![](images/stones.jpg)  |  ![](images/queen.jpg)